Frequently asked questions

-- Shortly before your expected delivery date, a Héma-Québec counsellor will contact you for an eligibility interview.
+- Following your registration, a Héma-Québec advisor will contact you for a qualifying interview.

 We conduct screening tests for the AIDS virus (HIV), the human T-cell lymphotropic virus (HTLV I/II), hepatitis B, hepatitis C and syphilis.
 These tests are done at the outset, after six months and at the end of the donation period.

-You may donate for one year (assuming that you requalify after six months).
+You can donate for 12 months after giving birth (assuming that you requalify after six months).

 You will no longer be able to donate to the bank.

 - Wash your hands with soap and water then dry them with a clean towel.